SatSale/SatSale/README.md

 # Disclaimer
 BtcPyment is in early development, as such we are not responsible for any loss of funds or vulnerabilities.

-# success/
-Payment success
-Display on website as successfuly paid, write to database to confirm payment.
-Navigate elsewhere by calling script from `sales/*.py` This script will control what happens after payment confirmation, can integate many shops / styles.

-# failure/
-Also customisable!
-Times out after XX minutes, (depend on confirmations required).
-Default:
-	- Add button to recreate invoice
-		- Recalculates value request.
-	-